kristopolous/DRR/indycast.net/about.md

 When the server starts up, it

- * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/rdio/`
+ * Puts everything in a single directory with a simple to understand hierarchy: `~/radio/rdio/` (configurable)
  * Forks processes from a manager thread, carefully naming them with their purpose.
  * Has an informative log file that tells the user what's going on: `~/radio/rdio/indycast.log`
  * Is easy to shut down and restart: `kill cat ~/radio/rdio/pid-manager`
  * Is remotely upgradable (through the `/upgrade` endpoint), replacing its own footprint seamlessly.

+In fact if you run multiple stations you can see something like this:

+   $ ls ~/radio
+   kcrw  kdvs  kpcc  kxlu  wxyc

+And if we dip into one of these, (notice how I'm not root or using sudo or any of that nonsense?) we'll see something like this:

+   $ cd kpcc; find . | grep -v mp3
+   .
+   ./config.db
+   ./slices
+   ./backups
+   ./backups/kpcc-20150723-2012.gz
+   ./indycast.log
+   ./streams

+No voodoo and nothing cryptic.
+Refreshing huh?

 #### Non-mysterious

 There's an endpoint map so Alice can see everything that is accessible along with its documentation.
 As of the writing of this document, it looks like so:

-    $ curl indycast.net/kpcc/site-map
+    $ curl indycast.net/kpcc/help
+    -=#[ Welcome to indycast v0.9-Inkanyamba-75-g10234a0 API help ]#=-

     /heartbeat
         A low resource version of the /stats call ... this is invoked by the server health check.
 Only the uptime of the server is reported.

         This allows us to check if a restart happened between invocations.

-    /site-map
-        Shows all the end points supported by the current server, the options and the documentation.

     /reindex